Habits of an entrepreneur

 • Find the time that works best for you.
 Maybe you're more of an evening gym goer than a morning one.
 Pick a time that you can commit to every day.

-• Can’t go to the gym?
-Sign up for Beachbody on Demand or buy a fitness DVD from Amazon, you’ll be able to find workouts at your fitness level that you can do in the comfort of your own home.
+• Can't go to the gym?
+Go on YouTube and find workouts at your fitness level that you can do in the comfort of your own home.

-Entrepreneurs are leaders, it’s true.
-But they’re also team players.
-They know how to get their team to work to their advantages.
-They’re not afraid to share their workload.
-They don’t obsess with their own accomplishments as they focus on the bigger picture.
+Entrepreneurs are leaders, it's true.
+But they're also team players.
+They know how to get the best out of their team.
+They're not afraid to share their workload.
+They don't obsess with their own accomplishments as they focus on the bigger picture.

 Need to be a better team player?